alexanderguzhva/DFLighting/README.md

 ALL LIGHTS ARE 3D LIGHTS, not 2D!!!!!!!!!!!!!!!!

-Check this out (more on my youtube channel)

-Note that all slowdowns is because of very naive A* algorithm.
+Check this out (more on my youtube channel).
+Note that all slowdowns are because of very naive A* algorithm.

 First demo